dabankio/dabank-api-doc/README.md

 supporting a wide range of coins.

-With Dabank API, you are able to provide your customers with deposit, vault and withdrawal with grace.
+With Dabank API, you are able to provide your customers with deposit, vault and withdrawal with grace and speed.

 # Summary